Inflation, Interest Rates, and the Fed

 The Fed has long used monetary policy (interest rate changes) to help maintain steady economic growth and control inflation.
 With inflation increasing at a historic pace since early 2021, the Fed responded with an aggressive series of rate increases.

 While it’s impossible to know when interest rates could begin to fall, we can look for clues from recent statements from Federal Reserve Chair Jerome Powell.
 At the recent Annual Economic Symposium in Jackson Hole, Wyoming, Chairman Powell noted that inflation remains too high (3.2% annualized in July vs. the Fed’s target of 2%).
-He also stated, “We are prepared to raise rates further if appropriate and intend to hold policy at a restrictive level until we are confident that inflation is moving sustainably down toward our objective.”

 This leads us to believe that the Fed will likely not be lowering interest rates anytime soon.
 Instead, it will maintain a measured approach to evaluating the economic data and not begin to ease up on rates until they are convinced that inflation is well under control.